richardlaugesen/hurst/README.md

 Library for modelling and analysis in Hydrology.

 Open Science infrastructure written in [Julia](https://julialang.org/).

+## Status

 Under ongoing development and not ready for general use.
+Don't expect backward compatability at this stage.

+## Functionality

+Basic functionality have been implemented:

+- Hydrologic models
+- Calibration
+- Simulation
+- Data and parameter transformations
+- Relative economic value
+- Performance metrics
+- Visualisations
+- Unit conversions

+The [documentation](https://tinyrock.github.io/hurst/dev) is a good place to explore the specific functionality in each category.

+## Code of conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.